 - Completion of an Initial Assessment and High-Level Recommendations that used a mixed methods approach to identify the key workforce challenges experienced by the sector and develop a suite of preliminary recommendations. - Engagement with the CDS sector to validate, review and add to the preliminary recommendations.
-This engagement was conducted in Fall 2022 via a series of workshops across Alberta.
-These workshops were attended by a total of 133 participants representing 78 CDS organizations.
+Further targeted engagement was conducted with the sector to inform implementation planning.